Clinical scientist, embryology

 Employers

 Many clinical scientists working in embryology are employed by the NHS in assisted conception units of large hospitals around the UK.
 They're also employed by independent providers of fertility treatments.
-For a list of both NHS and private fertility treatment providers, see the HFEA website.
+For a list of both NHS and private fertility treatment providers, see HFEA.

 Look for job vacancies at: